Main muscles of the lower limb: want to learn more about it?

 This video tutorial will introduce you to the anatomy and functions of the main muscles of the lower limb.

 Take our quiz to consolidate what you learned about this topic and resolve any potential weak spots.

-Muscles of the hip and thigh
+Review the muscles of the hip and thigh in the gallery below.

 |Muscles of the hip and thigh||